Cheeseburger (fast food)

 Diet Ratings

-Beef patty and cheese are low-FODMAP, but fast-food buns contain wheat flour (fructans).
-Condiments (ketchup, mayo) are typically low-FODMAP, but onions and pickles may be present.
-Bun is the primary concern.
+Beef patty and cheese are low-FODMAP, but fast-food buns contain wheat (fructans).
+Condiments (ketchup, mayo) may contain high-fructose corn syrup or garlic.
+Lettuce and tomato are low-FODMAP.

 Controversy Index